ijcd/taggart/README.md

 Taggart is a generation library for tag-based markup (HTML, XML, SGML, etc.).
 It is useful for times when you just want code and functions, not templates.
 We already have great composition and abstraction tools in Elixir.
 Why not use them?
-With this approach, template coposition through smaller component functions should be easy.
+With this approach, template composition through smaller component functions should be easy.

 [Documentation](http://hexdocs.pm/taggart/)